mozilla/payments/docs/design/api.rst

 Subscription charge succeeded
 +++++++++++++++++++++++++++++

-The reception of email receipt indicates that the charge was succeeded.
+The reception of email receipt already indicates that the charge was succeeded.
+No need to send a separate email.

 Subscription charge failed
 ++++++++++++++++++++++++++